 - 4 c cheddar cheese, grated

-- Melt butter in a medium size heavy pot while you dice your onion.
-Add the onion to the pot once the butter is hot and saute 5-7 minutes until translucent and soft.
+- Melt butter in a medium size heavy pot while you dice onion.
+Add onion to the pot once butter is hot and saute 5-7 minutes until translucent and soft.

-- Add the milk slowly, stirring as you do so to avoid any lumps forming.
+- Add milk slowly, whisking to avoid any lumps forming.

-- Once all the milk is incorporated and is warm but not boiling, start adding the shredded cheese one handful at at a time, stirring between additions to melt the cheese before adding any more.
+- Once all milk is incorporated and warm but not boiling, add hot sauce then shredded cheese one handful at at a time, stirring between additions to melt cheese before adding any more.

-- Once the cheese is completely melted and incorporated, remove from the heat and serve, chipotle sauce if you want it a little spicier.
+- Once the cheese is completely melted and incorporated, ad the jalapeno if you plan to use it.
+Then remove from the heat and serve.